GreptimeTeam/docs/docs/v0.4/en/reference/sql/range.md

 +---------------------+-------+----------------------------------------------------------------------------+
 ```

-The above query does not specify the `TO` keyword, so the `CALENDAR` method is used by default to align the time to UTC time 0.
-In this alignment, one day in East Eighth District is from 8 am to 8 am the next day, which does not meet our query needs.

-At this time, you need to use the `TO` keyword to align the query time to the East Eighth District time, and run the following Range query:
+If the user wants to query the minimum value of `val` every day in Beijing time, he needs to use the `TO` keyword, align the query time to the East Eighth District time, and run the following Range query:

 ```sql
 SELECT ts, host, min(val) RANGE (INTERVAL '1' day) FROM host ALIGN (INTERVAL '1' day) TO '1900-01-01T00:00:00+08:00';